Day 1: Friday 22 April - Penzance to the Isles of Scilly

 Day 5: Tuesday 26 April – St Martin’s

 Often neglected by birders in Scilly’s early days, more recently its potential has truly been realised and St Martin's lays claim to some great birding.
 St Martin's has a traditional feel as we walk beside row after row of flower fields, some flourishing and others neglected.
 We search for migrant birds, also enjoying the local Song Thrushes, Blackbirds, Robins and Dunnocks, which are incredibly tame and can hop virtually over a visitors foot!
 Offering more great beaches, superb island culture and fantastic views all around, we will certainly have a great day out.

 Day 6: Wednesday 27 April – Bryher

-Lying to the west of Tresco and about half its size, Bryher is wonderful place to explore.
+Lying to the west of Tresco and about half its size, Bryher is another wonderful place to explore.
 Good for birdwatching, the island is special for its botany with designated ‘SSSI’ status protecting its rare, range restricted plants and flowers in some areas.
-During our visit we hope to find Small Adder's Tongue, Orange Bird's-foot Trefoil, if lucky the nationally scarce Hairy Bird's-foot Trefoil (though traditionally flowering later) and Dwarf Pansy – the latter a true Isles of Scilly speciality.
+During our visit we hope to find Orange Bird's-foot Trefoil, nationally scarce Hairy Bird's-foot Trefoil (though traditionally flowering later) and Dwarf Pansy – the latter a true Isles of Scilly speciality.
 Commoner wildflowers including Tormentil, Heath Bedstraw, English Stonecrop, Thrift, Buck’s-horn Plantain and Spring Squill bring colour and in warm weather, migrant Painted Lady and other butterflies all contribute to a varied day.